burlesona/nform/README.md

 [![Build Status](https://travis-ci.org/burlesona/nform.svg?branch=master)](https://travis-ci.org/burlesona/nform)
 [![Code Climate](https://codeclimate.com/github/burlesona/nform/badges/gpa.svg)](https://codeclimate.com/github/burlesona/nform)

-NForm is a utility library for form objects and views.
-It is composed of several classes that are quite useful independently, and when combined create a complete solution for handling user input in web applications.
+NForm is a utility library to help you build form objects, services, and views.
+It is composed of several classes that are quite useful independently, and when combined create a complete solution for handling user input and interaction in ruby applications.

 NForm aims to be light, simple, and direct.
 There's not much magic in the codebase, making it easier for users of the library to modify, extend, and adapt it as needed.

 Requires Ruby >= 2.1.x.

+The docs are still somewhat a work in progress, but the code is easy to read, and the tests cover all the behavior and illustrate how everything works.

 ## Installation